Last updated 25 February, 2022.

 If you constantly bring up your company’s products or services in your content, your audience will tune out.
 You’ll kill your chances at earning their trust.

-Great content marketing requires genuine empathy for your audience.
+Great and strategic content marketing requires genuine empathy for your audience.
 You want to provide them with real value—not just convince them to buy from you.
 And that means you need to know what your audience finds valuable.
 Aim to answer your customers’ questions, as Marcus Sheridan urges in his book They Ask, You Answer.

 Also, deciding not to take on a customer because your offering isn’t aligned with their needs is better than pretending you’re the right fit for them.
 It’ll show you have their best interests at heart.
 Plus, you never know when they might recommend you to the right type of buyer.